 Some down jackets are unmistakably casual, while others are designed specifically for the backcountry.
 But if you’re looking for one jacket that can do it all, the Patagonia Down Sweater is perhaps the most versatile option on the market.
 Like some of the more specialized picks below, the Down Sweater is light enough to pack on your next hiking trip yet warm and streamlined enough to layer under a shell for skiing.
 And with Patagonia's premium build quality and finish and a variety of fresh colorways, it doesn’t look overly technical for walking around town or grabbing a drink after a long day in the mountains.

-With a semi-recent redesign, the Down Sweater features an all-new NetPlus shell (made from recycled fishing nets), lower weight, added warmth features like larger side baffles and a more structured collar, and drop-in pockets for additional storage.
+With a semi-recent redesign, the Down Sweater features a NetPlus shell that’s made from recycled fishing nets, a lower weight, added warmth features like larger side baffles and a more structured collar, and drop-in pockets for additional storage.
 The current version costs $50 more than the previous one, but it’s even more versatile than before and gives performance-minded designs like the Arc'teryx Cerium below a run for their money in terms of warmth-to-weight ratio.
-We’ve been wearing the updated design for a year now and are huge fans of its flattering fit and soft, sleeping-bag-like construction.
+We’ve been wearing the updated design for over a year now and are huge fans of its flattering fit and soft, sleeping-bag-like construction.
 For those who want added coverage, the Down Sweater also comes in a hooded version for $50 more...
 Read in-depth review (hooded version)

 See the Patagonia Down Sweater